 Dr Chris Moy GP and President of the Australian Medical Association (AMA)

-The project Abuse of the older person: eLearning program for health professionals is an outcome of the recommendations of the Australian Law Reform Commission report on Elder Abuse (2017).
+The abuse of the older person eLearning program for Health and Aged Care Professionals is an outcome of the recommendations of the Australian Law Reform Commission report on Elder Abuse (2017).

 The project involved the formation of a collaborative partnership with the Hon Dr Kay Patterson AO, Age Discrimination Commissioner, and the Older Persons Advocacy Network (OPAN), and a coalition of health professionals nationally.